BoLiuV5/la_restaurants/README.md

-# 🍽️ LA Restaurant Explorer
+# 🍽️ My Favorite LA Restaurants

 This is a simple, interactive web app that showcases a collection of my favorite restaurants in Los Angeles!
 Built with HTML, CSS, and JavaScript, it features search, sort, and customization options for exploring restaurants by cuisine, rating, and more.